kaushikvarman/kaushikvarman/README.md

 - 🔭 I’m currently working on AWS Data Engineering Project
 - 🌱 I’m currently learning Hadoop and Spark from Great_Learning
+- 💬 Ask me about anything on SQL/Python
+- 📫 How to reach me: Linkedin

 ### My Self :technologist: